GarompaEstomper/All_Maps_with_Sven_Hands/README.md

 ## Description

-Sven Co-op Hands on 99% of ALL custom weapons that exist in the game as of 12/09/2024
+Sven Co-op Hands on 99% of ALL custom weapons that exist in the game as of 12/09/2024 Also contains some HD models for weapons that do not have hands like the hornetguns.

 ## Credits (sorry if I missed someone or made a mistake, please let me know!):